unclecheese/silverstripe-db-surgeon/README.md

 * **delete**: Find any records that are on the target database that are no longer on the source database, and delete them, provided they have not been modified since the bookmark.
 * **relate**: Create `has_one` and `many_many` relations for any records that have been added to the target database, using their new IDs. `has_many` is omitted from this phase, as those relationships are just `has_one` at the database level.

+To revolve ambiguity between IDs, the target database stores its ID on `__TargetID` of the DataObject, and this is used throughout the migrations as a source of truth, especially when creating relationships.
+For hierarchical DataObjects, `__TargetParentID` is used much the same way.

 ## Migration heuristics
 * If a record of the same `ClassName` and `ID` cannot be found on the target database, **CREATE**.